 The Friends also initiates tree fertilization programs and provides soil-compaction relief.
 Fertilization has had a significant positive impact on the growth of mature trees in the parks.
 Soil compaction is a major threat to tree health in urban parks, reducing oxygen available for tree roots as well as water absorption capacity.
 A 2011 pilot air spading program in the Mall—the largest such pilot in the region—was conducted to relieve compacted soil, cut girdling roots, and learn about the effectiveness of this process.
 Other procedures are being tested on the Mall and the Common to determine the most effective methods.

 In 2010 the Friends completed the first computerized inventory of all trees in the three parks.
 This invaluable document gives the Friends and Parks Department a tool to document and manage the care of the parks’ trees.
 With this database we can identify each tree’s location, planting date, condition, and treatment over time.

-Offered now for decades, our tree planting program allows individuals to contribute new trees to the parks in honor of loved ones.
-The fee covers the cost of the tree, its planting, and a plaque.
+Offered now for decades, our tree sponsorship program allows individuals to sponsor new or existing trees in the parks in honor of loved ones or an occasion.
+A tree label (Public Garden only) or plaque customized with a personal message is placed at the tree site.
 For more information, call 617-723-8144.